planttheidea/micro-memoize/README.md

 All values provided are the number of operations per second (ops/sec) calculated by the [Benchmark suite](https://benchmarkjs.com/).
 Note that `underscore`, `lodash`, and `ramda` do not support mulitple-parameter memoization (which is where `micro-memoize` really shines), so they are not included in those benchmarks.

-Benchmarks was performed on an i7 8-core Arch Linux laptop with 16GB of memory using NodeJS version `10.15.0`.
+Benchmarks was performed on an i9 16-core Linux laptop with 64GB of memory using NodeJS version `24.11.0`.
 The default configuration of each library was tested with a fibonacci calculation based on the following parameters:

 - Single primitive = `35`
 - Single object = `{number: 35}`